 A second beach is geared towards watersports, which preserves the tranquillity of the villas and the beach in front of them.
 The marina is a short walk from the lodge – or you can get a lift.

 Anjajavy Reserve is a spectacular example of privately protected dry deciduous forest and contains Coquerel's sifaka, various mouse lemurs, the critically endangered Madagascar fish eagle and chameleons, to name but a few.
 Wildlife, birding and night walks are a highlight of a stay at Anjajavy, as is its 'Valley of Baobabs'.

 Complimentary watersports include catamarans, windsurfing, canoes and snorkelling.
 Land-based sports include: volleyball, table tennis, badminton, billiards and boules.
 Mountain bikes are available.

-The lodge caters for big game and fly fishing.
+The lodge caters for big game and fly fishing (payable locally).
 You can walk through the mangrove at low tide; through the forest, populated by Coquerel's sifakas and a variety of bird species; to the Sakalava fishing villages of Ambondro Ampassy or Anjajavy; to the enormous baobab; or explore the numerous small coves.
 You can feel secure - there are no dangerous or venomous creatures to worry you.

 You can observe the wildlife virtually without effort.
 Each day, a troupe of Coquerel's sifaka comes to a tree just metres from the beach.
 Brown lemurs often join in.
 At night, you can spot more than one species of mouse lemur in the beam of your torch.
 There are flocks of Grey-headed love-birds, Crested couas, Sickle-billed vangas, Vasa parrots, and so on.
 We can provide a species list of birds and mammals at Anjajavy.